Albaric0que/Albaric0que/README.md

 - 🔭 I’m currently working on various projects in Factoría F5

-- 🌱 I’m currently learning PHP, Laravel
+- 🌱 I’m currently learning PHP and Laravel

 - 👩🏻‍💻Learning, learning, learning...